Kotlin/dataframe/docs/StardustDocs/topics/DataColumn.md

 Represents a sequence of values.

-It can store values of primitive (integers, strings, decimals etc.) or reference types.
+It can store values of primitive (integers, strings, decimals, etc.) or reference types.
 Currently, it uses [`List`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-list/) as underlying data storage.

 #### ColumnGroup